 Are your devices configured correctly?
 Is your firewall working and updated properly?
 When cyber security software is updated or changed, this is when misconfigurations are most prevalent, leaving your business open to attack.

-With Covid-19 and the shift to remote working, businesses have never been more vulnerable than now.
-With more businesses using Cloud storage software whilst employees work from home, the dangers are at an all-time high.
+With the shift to remote and hybrid working, businesses have never been more vulnerable.
+With more businesses using cloud storage software to facilitate employees working from home, the dangers are at an all-time high.
 Misconfigured storage services have contributed to more than 200 breaches over the past two years which have exposed more than 30 billion records.
-It is vital your firewall is in place and working to protect your organisation from hackers.
+It’s vital your firewall is correctly configured and up to date to protect your organisation from hackers.

-Fortunately, many potential breaches are preventable simply by checking for any cyber security misconfigurations which are usually due to human and user error.
-Double check everything is updated and configured correctly before leaving for Christmas, minimising any gaps in your cyber security that cyber criminals can use to breach your company.
+Fortunately, many potential breaches are preventable simply by checking for any cyber security misconfigurations which are usually due to human or user error.
+Double check everything is updated and configured correctly before leaving for Christmas, minimising any gaps in your cyber security that cyber criminals can use to breach your organisation’s systems.

 11. Patched Devices

-Updating the patching on your devices is crucial in defence against hackers and cyber criminals.
+Updating the patching on your devices is crucial in defending against hackers and cyber criminals.
 Patches are important because they fix known flaws in products that hackers could potentially use to gain access to your business.
-Keep the software on mobiles, tablets, laptops and desktop PCs up to date to reduce any vulnerabilities being exploited.
+Keep all software on mobiles, tablets, laptops and desktop PCs up to date to reduce any vulnerabilities being exploited.

 12. IoT Based Attacks

 At Christmas, gifts and potential cloud based connected devices can potentially cause a risk to your business.
-Make sure devices are updated, passwords are secure and complex, and keep the employees updated with relevant changes.
-NCSC is working on solutions to provide better cyber security for the IoT, but it is important that you as a business remain vigilant and aware of any potential issues.
+Make sure devices are updated, passwords are secure and complex, and keep your employees updated with relevant changes.
+NCSC is working on solutions to provide better cyber security for IoT devices, but it is important that you as a business remain vigilant and aware of any potential issues.

 See what we did there…?

-We hope you have enjoyed reading our ‘12 Threats of Christmas’, and perhaps are now thinking about taking some steps to prevent your business from hackers, and to keep your data secure, not just over the Christmas period, but further ahead too.
+We hope you’re now thinking about taking some steps to prevent your business from hackers, and to keep your data secure, not just over the Christmas period, but further ahead too.
 Remember, it is not all bad news, the fact you are reading this means you are taking the next steps in ensuring your business is safe over Christmas and beyond.